TroyFPV48/robyn/docs/CLI-Usage.md

 python main.py --create --project-type=mongo

-## Additional Options

-Here are some additional options you can use with the `--create` command:

-- `--processes`: Choose the number of processes.
-[Default: 1]
-- `--workers`: Choose the number of workers.
-[Default: 1]
-- `--dev`: Enable development mode.
-It restarts the server based on file changes.
-- `--log-level`: Set the log level name.
-[Default: INFO]
-- `--open-browser`: Open the browser on successful server start.

-**Example:**

-To create a new MongoDB project with 4 processes and 2 workers, and enable development mode, run:

-python main.py --create --project-type=mongo --processes=4 --workers=2 --dev

 ## Docker Configuration

 If you want to have Docker in your project, you can add the `--docker` to the `--create` command: